Pylons/pyramid/docs/tutorials/bfg/index.rst

 ``repoze.bfg.traversalwrapper``, ``repoze.bfg.jinja2``), you will need
 to find an analogue for each.
 For example, by the time you read this, there will be a ``pyramid_jinja2`` package, which can be used instead of ``repoze.bfg.jinja2``.
-If an anlogue does not seem to exist for a ``repoze.bfg`` add-on package that your application uses, please email the `Pylons-discuss <http://groups.google.com/group/pylons-discuss>`_ maillist; we'll convert the package to a :mod:`pyramid` analogue for
+If an analogue does not seem to exist for a ``repoze.bfg`` add-on package that your application uses, please email the `Pylons-discuss <http://groups.google.com/group/pylons-discuss>`_ maillist; we'll convert the package to a :mod:`pyramid` analogue for